catalinaescalona/greendevs/FINAL_REPORT.md

 paste github repo link here
 (make sure intructor has access)

 ## Final Status Report

 What you completed
+* Built a web application using the following tools:
+    * Python, Flask, Jinja, SQL, Render
+    * Canva, HTML, CSS, JavaScript
+    * Trello, Zoom, iMessage
+    * GitHub, Markdown, Terminal, VS Code
+* Deployed site and database to the web using Render
+* (input remaining completed items here)

 What you were in the middle of implementing
+* (input remaining implementations here)

 What you had planned for the future
+* The ability for users to share polls online with a link
+* User account pages that show poll creating and voting history
+* Additional types of polls with different answer types
+* User analytics dashboard showing detailed poll data

 Any known problems (bugs, issues)
+* (input remaining bugs and issues here)

 ## Public Site Link
 paste render site link here